liliumao/KCF-DSST/README.md

 "Exploiting the Circulant Structure of Tracking-by-detection with Kernels", ECCV 2012.

 [3] M. Danelljan, G. Häger, F. Shahbaz Khan, and M. Felsberg.
 Accurate scale estimation for robust visual tracking.
 In Proceedings of the British Machine Vision Conference (BMVC), 2014.

+# Details

+Consider the performance, max_scale_factor is not used, which means you can have a unlimited large ROI.
+What's more, since the actually picture read in by camera is much larger than test ones, DSST scale_step is changed to 1.05 instead of 1.02.

+All changes above may lead to lags when the ROI frame is very large.
+You may need to move slower in this case to have tracker follow you.